 After thinking about the long-term future of your plant and the variety that will most likely work for you, the next decision you have to make is whether you’ll begin your enterprise with an established seedling or by soaking your market-bought avocado seeds in water.

-The advantage of using store-bought avocado seeds is that your experiment will be completely free (after downing a delicious avocado or two).
+The advantage of growing avocado from seeds is that your experiment will be completely free (after downing a delicious avocado or two).

 However, if you’re actually wanting to produce edible avocados, nursery-bought seedlings might be your best bet.